PNNL-Comp-Mass-Spec/IMS-Drift-Time-Aligner/README.md

 * Zooom out by double clicking with the middle mouse button; alternatively, double click with Ctrl + Alt + Left Mouse Button

 Use `/SavePlot` or `/SavePlots` to create a .png file visualizing dynamic time warping offsets for each frame

+Use `/SavePlotData` to save the dynamic time warping offset data (plus TIC values) to a separate tab-delimited text file for each frame

 Use `/Debug` to show additional debug messages at the console